How To Style Faux Stems In Your Home: Making Faux Stems Look Realistic

 Another tip whenever using faux flowers is to check out your craft store for green filler, or stems with green leaves only.

 Adding more greenery to floral stems will not only help them to pop and catch the eye, but it will also help to make your flowers look more lifelike.
+You can easily fluff up any arrangement with greenery to make it look more full and realistic.

 I love using faux eucalyptus as filler, especially with larger faux flowers such as peonies or hydrangeas.